Wikia/app/JSCONVENTIONS.md

 - The `?` and `:` in a ternary conditional must have space on both sides.
 - No filler spaces in empty constructs (e.g., `{}`, `[]`, `fn()`)
 - New line at the end of each file.
-- If the entire file is wrapped in a closure, the function body is not indented.

 #### Bad Examples